Todd Walker collection

 Series 3, Biographical Materials has five subseries, which document the career of Todd Walker as well as his memorial service at the Center for Creative Photography.
 The Biographical Materials subseries consists of biographies, financial records, insurance records, medical records, materials relating to Walker’s death and memorial, photographs of Walker and family, resumes, and Walker’s will.
 The materials concerning Walker’s death and memorial include announcements, such as one publicizing the memorial held at the Center for Creative Photography, correspondence, and a videotape by A. Friedkin entitled “Memories of Todd Walker.”
 The correspondence contains letters of condolences written to Walker’s daughter, Melanie, as well as letters written to Walker during his last days of life.

-Series 4, Activity Files includes five subseries: business records, Society of Photographic Education records, Teaching files, Photography Career files, and Speeches, Talks and Interviews.
+Series 4, Activity Files includes eight subseries: business records, Society of Photographic Education records, Teaching files, Photography Career files, Speeches, Talks and Interviews, Thumbprint press work, radio work, and AD work done by Walker.
 Business records contains information about acquisitions, appointment books, and various business deals.
 The Society of Photographic Education subseries contains correspondence, conferences minutes, membership listings and speeches given at the Society of Photographic Education.
 The teaching subseries contains documents used to teach classes.
 Under Teaching, items are separated into the various colleges Walker taught at and consist of correspondence, course outlines, newsletters, and other related resources.

 Series 5, Ephemera contains an assortment of document created by Walker or collected by him, various signs which hung at this wall, and studio are found in this series.
 The Ephemera accrual materials consist of an assortment of items collected by Walker, such as pages torn from books, blank postcards, doodles, and Todd Walker letterheads.
 Of particular notice is the results of a personality test taken by Walker.